Device Inventory

 Export Devices

-To export devices' details, under Device Inventory, click Export.
+To export devices' details, under Device Inventory, on the Configured & Assigned tab, click Export.

 Note